Maria Letizia Bonaparte, Duchess of Aosta: State of parents' marriage

 The marriage was also unpopular with both the French and the Italians; the latter in particular felt that the daughter of their king had been sacrificed to an unpopular member of the House of Bonaparte and consequently regarded it as a mésalliance.
-For France's part, Napoléon Joseph was ill-regarded and had been known to carry on a number of affairs both before and during his marriage.
+For France's part, Napoléon-Jérôme was ill-regarded and had been known to carry on a number of affairs both before and during his marriage.
 Their official reception into Paris on 4 February was greeted very coldly by Parisians, not out of disrespect for a daughter of the king of Sardinia, but instead out of dislike for her new husband.
 Indeed, all her life public sympathy tended to lean in her favour; she was fondly regarded as retiring, charitable, pious, and trapped in an unhappy marriage.

-After Maria Clotilde's father Victor Emmanuel died in 1878, she returned to Turin, Italy without her husband.
+After Maria Clotilde's father Victor Emmanuel died in 1878, she returned to Turin, Italy, without her husband.
 During this period, Maria Letizia mostly resided with her mother in the Castle of Moncalieri, but her two brothers stayed mainly with their father.
 It was in Italy that their mother withdrew herself from society to dedicate herself to religion and various charities.
 As a result of her mother's religious devotion, Maria Letizia was raised in a convent-like atmosphere.